AutumnGeist/CSS-Color-Picker/README.md

 # CSS-Color-Picker
-JavaScript web tool to preview web colors and test color contrast
+A fun JavaScript web tool for picking CSS colors for design purposes.
+Select and preview different colors and test color contrast.
+Utilizes CSS color names that are supported on all browsers.

+## Functionalities
+Dynamic interface \
+Drag & Drop \
+JS DOM Events